How to Plan Successful Space Management Strategies In the Workplace

 • Wi-fi needs to be readily available to connect with staff working from home

-Space management strategies can thrive under the leadership of facility management tools and interconnected technology.
+Space management strategies can thrive under the leadership of facility management tools, Space Management Software, and interconnected technology.
 Data like floor footfall and room usage – obtained via devices such as room occupancy sensors – can be collected and used to promote greater decision-making when structuring space planning and design in the workplace.

 Facilities Management Software, IoT devices, and AI are driving the adoption of smart buildings and have been used to monitor space and essentially reduce building costs – in terms of unused space and better energy management.